Wondering what the most effective daily dose of matcha tea is to reap the long list of its studied health benefits? How much matcha per day?

 Many people in Japan where matcha has traditionally been consumed the most have upwards of three, four, even five cups of matcha per day.

-However, as with any substance, too much can cause some complications.
+However, as with any substance, too much may cause some complications.
 This primarily relates to the fact that matcha has caffeine.

 All green teas have caffeine.
 In a half teaspoon of matcha, there is about 35 mg35mg of caffeine.
 Nutritional guidelines recommend that adults consume no more than 400mg of caffeine per day.
 By these guidelines, it is safe to drink about 10 brewed cups of matcha per day without worry

 These guidelines are different in some circumstances.
-Children and pregnant women should reduce their caffeine intake, and some adults who are sensitive to caffeine should monitor their intake of matcha as well.
+Children and pregnant women should reduce their caffeine intake, and some adults who are sensitive to caffeine should monitor their intake of matcha powder tea as well.

 Possible side effects from too much caffeine do include: